SayvIlahsiav/SayvIlahsiav/README.md

 - 📚 I love reading fantasy, sci-fi, history, and classical literature books.
 - 🚀 I'm fascinated by space and dream of living in Europe someday.
+- 🪴 I love plants and greens and trees and leaves!!
-- 🍰 I enjoy baking and trying new recipes in the kitchen.
+- 🍳 I enjoy cooking and trying new recipes in the kitchen.
-- 🎩 I have a whimsical sense of humour and enjoy adding a touch of magic to everything I do.
+- 🧚‍♀️ I have a whimsical sense of humour and enjoy adding a touch of magic to everything I do.

 Thank you for visiting my profile!
-Let's create something amazing together! ✨🚀
+Let's create something amazing together! 🪄🧝

 <!---
 SayvIlahsiav/SayvIlahsiav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.